dimgel/cpp-linux-scripts/README.md

         #!/bin/bash
         echo "Hello world!"

-Same approach is used for Python scripts, Scala scripts, etc. So I did the same: file `main.cpp` in this repo is normal C++ program prepended with shebang line:
+Same approach is used for Python scripts, Scala scripts, etc. So I did the same: file `hello.cpp` in this repo is normal C++ program prepended with shebang line:

         #!/usr/local/bin/build-n-run
         #include <stdio.h>